 Read all of the supporting materials included with the guide.
 They describe the various indoor air pollutants, their sources and health effects, and other IAQ information you will need when teaching your class.

-Modify activities to meet the needs of your class, if necessary.
+the needs of your class, if necessary.

 Make a list of all of the materials you will need.